laurentperez/ideacompletion4ollama/README.md

 TL;DR : This is a script to make code completion of Jetbrains AI assistant available using a Mellum model hosted on an ollama server.

-Jetbrains open sourced base ad sft versions of Mellum under https://blog.jetbrains.com/ai/2025/04/mellum-goes-open-source-a-purpose-built-llm-for-developers-now-on-hugging-face/
+Jetbrains open sourced base and sft versions of Mellum under https://blog.jetbrains.com/ai/2025/04/mellum-goes-open-source-a-purpose-built-llm-for-developers-now-on-hugging-face/

 ATM code completion in Jetbrains IDEs is using a cloud-based Mellum model.
 Code completion does not currently work with an on-premise model served by a local or remote ollama server.